 Hacienda Guachipelin Waterfall

-There are a few waterfalls on the property that you can visit if you have a car.
-We usually like to visit Catarata Oropendola after lunch and before hot springs.
+If you have a car, you can visit Catarata Oropendola before going to the hot springs.
 It’s a gorgeous little waterfall only a 5 minute drive from the Guachipelin base and a 5 minute walk.

 You can swim in this waterfall but be very careful not to get too close or deep in the pool.
 There is a nice viewing platform and hanging bridge for pictures.